Patience3/06472025_Churning_Customers/README.md

 ### License

-   This project is an academic work under Ashesi University.
+   This project is an academic work under Intro to AI Ashesi University.

 ### Contact

    Name: patience.sombang@ashesi.edu.gh
    Project Link: [Link to your project]